10 Best Yoga DVDs for a Healthier You – Top Programs for Everyone in 2018

 Best Yoga DVD for Beginners: Bodywisdom Yoga for Beginners

-Filmed at the beautiful beach on Half-Moon Bay, Antigua, and released in 2006, Bodywisdom Yoga for Beginners is a top-selling DVD.
+Filmed at the beautiful beach on Half-Moon Bay, Antigua, and released in 2006, Bodywisdom Yoga for Beginners is a top-selling yoga DVD for beginners.
 It features multiple programs led by renowned instructor Barbara Benagh.
 The eight sessions range in length from 10 to 60 minutes, and each has a specific focus such as rejuvenation, strength, energizing or quieting.

 Most beginners find that the DVD covers all of the basics well, and it can be used even as you progress to intermediate skill levels.
 Some users find the progress from one move to the next to be excessively slow.
 The speed may be a benefit for those with limited balance or no yoga experience.

 Best Prenatal Yoga DVD: Shiva Rea’s Prenatal Yoga

 With sessions led by experienced yoga instructor Shiva Rea, this pregnancy yoga DVD focuses on poses and practices for women during each trimester.
 The poses can be modified as needed for comfort and safety.
 Routines include stretches and poses to improve overall comfort, reduce fatigue, relieve back and leg pain, improve circulation and make labor easier.

 Meditation, deep breathing, guided relaxation, floor work and both seated and standing poses are included in the program.
 The DVD instruction section is excellent and includes animated anatomical graphics.
 However, some women find the verbal instructions given during the poses lacking.